ktafakkori/feloopy/README.md

     />
 </p>

-2| Traveling Salesperson Problem | Benchmark results for 16 exact optimization interfaces and solvers: Using FelooPy (v0.2.3x), I solved the Traveling Salesperson Problem with 50 cities in less than 1 second.
-The Miller-Tucker-Zemlin formulation was used for this problem.
+2| Traveling Salesperson Problem | Benchmark results for 16 exact optimization interfaces and solvers: I used FelooPy (v0.2.3x) to solve the Traveling Salesperson Problem with 50 cities in under a second, using the Miller-Tucker-Zemlin formulation.
+It seems that the solution time also depends on the interface, not just the solver.

 <p align="center">
   <img src="images/benchmark-tsp50.png"